-The following are other common causes of plane crashes:
+The following are other common causes of plane accidents:

-Our plane accident attorneys are experienced in handling complex plane crash litigation, and we have the resources our clients need to handle these complex cases.
+Our plane accident attorneys are experienced in handling complex airplane accident litigation, and we have the resources our clients need to handle these complex cases.

-All plane crashes are different, and the agencies involved in crash investigations can vary.
+All airplane accidents are different, and the agencies involved in plane injury accident investigations can vary.
 Depending on certain circumstances, such as where the incident occurred and who was involved, one or more of the following agencies could be involved in a lengthy investigation process: